A Structural and Nominal Syntax for Diagrams: Biflow diagrams

 In the equational theory we inherit all the equations from the previous section, plus the trace equations~\cite{DBLP:conf/tlca/Hasegawa97}.
 All the additional equations are given in Fig.~\ref{fig:treqns}.
 Surprisingly, we do not need new equations for link, except for scope extrusion in the presence of trace (Eqn.~\ref{eq:trextr}).

 Other relations between trace and link can be derived in the existing equational theory.
-The proposition below is clearly sound in the model, corresponding (informally) to two alternative descriptions of the same diagram, for example \centerpic{1}{linktr} The proposition can also be derived equationally. \begin{proposition} \end{proposition} \begin{proof}
+The proposition below is clearly sound in the model, corresponding to the two alternative descriptions of a back-link, using trace or \textit{link}. \begin{proposition} $ \Gamma\mid\Delta \vdash \mathrm{Tr} (M) \equiv\overline{yx}.(x\otimes m);M;(y\otimes n) $ \end{proposition} \begin{proof}

-\end{proof} \begin{theorem} The equational theory of biflow diagram is sound and complete. \end{theorem} \begin{proof} The proof is the same as for Thm.~\ref{thm:unisc}, except that the ambient diagrammatic theory is now different.
-Diagram manipulation required to create subterms $x;y$ si now allowed to involve the use of trace, so we need not assume an ordering on the variables.
-The additional scope extrusion rule allows all the binders to be moved equationally to outermost scope, so that all terms have shape $\Gamma\mid\Delta\vdash \overline{x_1y_1}\ldots\overline{x_ny_n}.M'$ with $M'$ binder-free.